mrhooverUCSC/CMPM163Labs/README.md

 ![](lab6/woodfence.jpg) <br/>
 ![](lab6/woodmaterial.png) <br/>
 The other two materials are the same ones from the eariler box projects.
 I reused them because this is more about showing that I can bring textures in, and they already look good and come with a normal map.
 The left is the pebbles, the right is the one everyone used for the 2x2 shading.<br/>
 For my skybox, I downloaded a set of 6 images, created a cubemap to put them in, then made a new material as a cubemap skybox to loaded that cubemap into, then set that as my skybox in the Lighting control panel.
+The picture is of a clouded sky with the sun peaking from behind the clouds.
 It's a little pixelated because I used a smaller detailing because it was taking a long time to render. <br/>